 Customer interviews can help you learn a lot about how and why people use your products and where they may fall short.
 They provide an excellent avenue for product feedback, enabling you to dig into the root of customer challenges, uncover new opportunities, and better understand the “why” behind customer needs and behavior.
 Though, getting customers to open up takes some skill.
 Luckily, with the right set of open-ended customer interview questions, you can get to the heart of understanding customers’ user cases and pain points in no time.

-How To Hear The Voice Of The Customer: 8 Open-Ended Questions That Deliver
+How To Hear The Voice Of The Customer: What are good customer interview questions?

 First, what exactly is an open-ended question anyway?